-The Texas Children's Hospital Psychology Internship recruits for five full time interns (see page 6 for information about the program's three training tracks).
-Psychology intern selection is based on factors deemed directly relevant to prospective interns' potential success in the program and in the profession of psychology, including prospective intern preparation in pediatric psychology, clinical child psychology, and/or pediatric neuropsychology.
-Relevant factors in this decision process include: clinical and research experiences; education; references from past supervisors, internship training objectives; and long-term professional goals.
+The Texas Children's Hospital Psychology Internship recruits for five full time interns across 3 distinct tracks (see pages 6-8 for information about the program's three training tracks).
+Psychology intern selection is based on factors deemed directly relevant to prospective interns' potential success in the program's track and in the profession of psychology, including prospective intern preparation in pediatric psychology, clinical child psychology, and/or pediatric neuropsychology.

+Relevant factors in the program's selection / decision process include: clinical and research experiences; education; references from past supervisors, internship training objectives; and long-term professional goals.

 We endeavor to accept interns from a broad range of graduate training programs as this enriches the Internship Program.
 Graduate students in clinical, counseling, and school psychology are considered for admission to the Internship Program.

-Our Psychology Section values diversity and is committed to inclusion.
-We are committed to the recruitment, retention, development and promotion of psychologists of all backgrounds and experiences.
-We believe this reflects the multicultural values and experiences of our patients, families, and broader community.
-Applications from bicultural / bilingual students and those underrepresented in psychology are thus especially welcome.
+The Psychology community at Baylor College of Medicine/Texas Children's Hospital is dedicated to promoting an environment of respect, inclusion, equity, and belongingness.
+We are committed to the recruitment, retention, development, and promotion of Interns and Psychology team members of all backgrounds and experiences.
+Bicultural/bilingual students and those underrepresented in psychology are encouraged to apply.

 Does the program require that applicants have received a minimum number of hours of the following at the time of application?
-If yes, now many:
+If Yes, how many: